Swiss School of Management

 This course explores how current economic conditions impact household finances before showing you how to manage yours more effectively.
 You will find out whether you have bad financial habits and how to address them; discover a simple four-stage model for making sound financial decisions; examine the two components of household budgeting – income and expenditure – and how to manage them; and look at a key area of household spending – insurance.

-This case and the experience-based course focuses on behavioral aspects and the interactions between the firm and its employees.
+This case and experience-based course focuses on behavioral aspects and the interactions between the firm and its employees.
 It strives to trace a path that is informed by various science-based disciplines (most notably social psychology) and is directly relevant to the practice of management in the firms of today and tomorrow.

 This course aims to unveil the rationales for bringing change in organizational settings and examines the role of strategic leadership in managing organizations.
 It delves into the details of the nature and processes of organizational change, focusing on technological, administrative, and process innovation.
 This course helps students to explore contemporary techniques and procedures used to understand, initiate, plan, implement, and communicate change.
 Lectures, case studies, class exercises, and projects will provide students with a way to critically evaluate change management and strategic leadership in organizations.